-Nail trimming under anesthesia is not very common in veterinary practice.
-However, it can be done when the pet is under anesthesia for a major surgical procedure like neutering or dental procedures.
-If a pet is very aggressive and does not allow it, nail trimming under anesthesia is a choice.
+While nail trimming under anesthesia is not a common practice in veterinary medicine, it can be done when the pet is already under anesthesia for a major surgical procedure such as neutering or dental work.
+For pets who are very aggressive and do not allow nail trimming, anesthesia can be a viable option.

 Can you trim dog nails under anesthesia?